 Carrer d'Aragó, 284

-CocoVail is unique kind of venue, a true craft beer emporium!
+CocoVail is a unique kind of venue, a true craft beer emporium!
 The bar offers over twenty different craft beers many of which are from small local breweries.
 Reminiscent of typical American-style beer halls with ample space, the place is ideal for large groups.
 The menu has it all including burgers, chicken wings, delicious pulled pork sandwiches and even poke bowls.

-As far as the sports go, you can come here to watch NFL as well as main football matches.
+As far as the sports go, you can come here to watch NFL as well as the main football matches.

 Carrer de Zamora, 78

 With over 2000 square meters of space and low prices, L’Ovella Negra is a true paradise for Barcelona’s students.
 Located in Poblenou, not too far from the beaches, the bar occupies an old factory building and boasts numerous bar games, slot machines, billiard and, most importantly, large TV screens.
 Better yet, the place offers irresistibly priced jugs of beer and sangria.
-Out of all places to watch football in Barcelona, L’Ovella Negra is the one that pulsates with youthful energy and incredibly lively atmosphere.
+Out of all the places to watch football in Barcelona, L’Ovella Negra is the one that pulsates with youthful energy and incredibly lively atmosphere.
 A perfect place for large groups!